The Light Society - Ch 6

 “It is my duty to rouse the sea,” said Red staring deep into the eyes of the woman in violet on the grass.

 “Upon the green hillocks in the after rain,” said Violet again taking him trumpet tongued up to the roof beams.
+"The dawn is illuminating the serpentine course of a rive as if revealing a secret pathway with arcs of rhomboidal spears rainbowing the horizon with a silent conflagration.
+This world is a house of jewels."

 “The whistling gift when two men kissing on the lips find the promise of a nightmare impaled on a cyclone,” said Indigo as he lay down near the couple, under the burning sun.
+Red turning to Indigo with harlequin eyes, aureoles of light suddenly passing between them.

 The silky young men and women sat devouring the fruit of the land, which sprung from their trunks, breathing as to relish life, to shield it from the mid day sun.

 “Watch her where she plays with her lights, in the violet shadow,” said White to the woman in orange.
+"Splashing about in the DNA of the dream, they call this cluster of bodies the egg of life.
+With a series of elemental chants, a water blessing, the star tetrahedron we can learn to communicate with extra terrestrials.

 “Feeling for the ever opened wound,” said Orange to the woman in white.